jdidion/atropos/doc/guide.rst

-As soon as you start to use one of the filtering options that discard reads, it is mandatory you process both files at the same time to make sure that the output files are kept synchronized: If a read is removed from one of the files, atropos will ensure it is also removed from the other file.
+As soon as you start to use one of the filtering options that discard reads, it is mandatory you process both files at the same time to make sure that the output files are kept synchronized: If a read is removed from one of the files, Atropos will ensure it is also removed from the other file.

 The following command-line options are applied to *both* reads: